tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-lessthandot-bloggers-weekly.md

 #### [Eli Weinstock-Herman][18]

 blogged this week about using the Continuous Delivery Model for his home lab.
-Eli shows us the setup that is planned and a “next steps” preview.
+Eli shows us the setup that is planned and a "next steps" preview.
 I'm looking forward to this mostly because if Eli is doing it, it means I will probably want to pay attention and follow suite in my own labs at home.

 One part that sticks out on the concept and reasoning for why you would want to stick to this model

-_“When I spend a weekend playing with caching in my ASP.Net project, I want to be able to walk away from the project knowing it still works and I won't be spending my next Saturday trying to figure what I did to break my test systems.
-This project will also provide a future testbed for load testing and static analysis tools”_
+_"When I spend a weekend playing with caching in my ASP.Net project, I want to be able to walk away from the project knowing it still works and I won't be spending my next Saturday trying to figure what I did to break my test systems.
+This project will also provide a future testbed for load testing and static analysis tools"_

 How many times was that you?
 I know it was me more than a few times.